ringecosystem/collaboration/grant/projects/evolutionland.md

 ### **Why is this project is good for the Crab ecosystem:**

 1. Evolution Land is the first build GameFi project on Crab Smart Chain.
-Evolution Land has been built on four network - Ethereum, Tron, HECO, and Polygon.
-Each of them have at least 200,000+ $RING TVL.
+Evolution Land has been built on four networks - Ethereum, Tron, HECO, and Polygon.
+Each of them has at least 200,000+ $RING TVL.
 It will definately bring more TVL on Crab Smart Chain.
-2. Evolution Land have 1000+ DAU from HECO, Ethereum, Tron, and Polygon.
+2. Evolution Land has 1000+ DAU from HECO, Ethereum, Tron, and Polygon.
 And will build on BSC and Moonriver in the future.
 It could introduce more users and assets from other chains.
 3. Multi-chain and cross-chain is an important gameplay on Evolution Land.
 This point is similar to the Darwinia Bridge.

 ### **How you will integrate this project into Crab:**

 Evolution Land will take the advantage of EVM module on Crab Smart Chain.
 We will deploy our contract(ERC20, ERC721, ERC1155) on CSC.
-We alreay deployed our alpha version for testing.
+We already deployed our alpha version for testing.
 Once our beta is released we will enable the community and Darwinia to start minting and playing.

 ### **Team**